In-person class and test

 If you would like a Public Health food worker card instructor to train your group at your location (King County, WA only), please complete the following form to get started and we'll be in touch with you to finalize the details to schedule a training.

-Fees: $215/hour for instruction and $10 for each permit issued
+Fees: $10 for each permit issued

 To help you understand the concepts taught in the class and later in the exam, download the following materials to study in advance so that you can easily pass the test:

 - Food Worker Manual (available in multiple languages by the Washington State Dept. of Health)

 - Streaming videos on food safety

 - Attention Meat Cutters: If your job requires the cutting of fresh beef, veal, lamb and/or pork within a meat establishment you will need to pass an exam to obtain a personal occupational "Meat Cutter" license in addition to the food worker card exam.
 See testing dates and locations.